Estimated reading time: 5 minutes

 We all come from different backgrounds and have different frames of reference.

-A coach can help teach employees how to earn the respect of others and behave professionally in the workplace.
+A coach can help teach employees how to earn the respect of others, behave professionally in the workplace, and demonstrate Emotional Intelligence.

 This becomes even more important as an employee develops, grows professionally, and is promoted to higher levels of responsibility.